JerryFleming/PyDoc/library/socket.rst

    .. index:: single: I/O control; buffering

-   Return a :term:`file object` associated with the socket.
+   Return a :term:`文件对象` associated with the socket.
 The exact returned type depends on the arguments given to :meth:`makefile`.
 These arguments are interpreted the same way as by the built-in :func:`open` function.